mate-academy/layout_search-bar-airbnb/readme.md

 - there must be two search bars
 - search bar must stretch the full width
 - distance between two search bars must be 20px
-- the big search bar must have top indent 20px
+- the big search bar must ghave top indent 20px
 - follow styles from the mock
 - default `font-weight` must be 300
 - a search bar has 3 state default, `hover` and `focus`